mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Most users who have had any significant experience with python will
 likely have encountered pandas.
 The name "pandas" is
-one of those strained acronymns.
+one of those strained acronyms.
 Multiple online sources indicate the
-name comes from "panel data", which is basically an stretch of a name for
+name comes from "panel data", which is basically a stretch of a synonym for
 a table.
-That insight is fundamental as pandas can be thought of as
+That insight is fundamental,however, as pandas can be thought of as
-little more a python version of a spreadsheet.
+little more than python version of a spreadsheet.
 In addition, more
 elaborate features of the panda API can be used to mimic much of
 an RDBMS functionality.